Cleveland State hires Iowa State assistant Robinson as coach

 - Dennis GatesAmerican basketball coach

-CLEVELAND (AP) Cleveland State is hiring longtime Iowa State assistant Daniyal Robinson as its next coach - its fourth in five years.
+CLEVELAND — Cleveland State is hiring longtime Iowa State assistant Daniyal Robinson as its next coach – its fourth in five years.

 Robinson, who spent seven seasons over two stints with the Cyclones, will be introduced at a news conference Wednesday on Cleveland State’s campus.